 Initially, when we first began migrating we only moved a camper to Florida and toted our 2 (then) children in the back seat of our pickup everywhere we went.
 Eventually, we had more children and the Lord opened doors for us to purchase a five acre parcel and a double wide mobile home.
-As the business grew and the housing market boomed in Florida we were able to purchase a larger piece of farmland where we are able to have a larger mobile home and a small building and the opportunity for our married children and employees to have campers and someday homes of their own right on the farm.
+As the business grew and the housing market boomed in Florida we were able to purchase a larger piece of farmland, sell the five acre parcel, where we are able to have a larger mobile home and a small building and the opportunity for our married children and employees to homes of their own right on the farm.

 Our Children have been home schooled from the start.
-The Werner Home school has graduated three students ( four after June of 2014) and still have three to go after that.
+The Werner Home school has graduated five students .
+We are still schooling Esther and Micah at home.
 Migrating has made it necessary for us to develop strong convictions about family and schooling for our children…going to a conventional school is not an option when you don’t live in one place all year!
 It’s ‘forced’ our family to be together ALL the time.
 Work, School, and Play all together pretty much all the time.
 It has made us into a close knit family.
 The older children have learned a lot by having to answer the phone in a businesslike manner, and to answer customer concerns, not to mention juggling schoolwork and bee work year round this develops a certain type of work ethic not received or required in many school settings.